mlrepa/mlrepa-library/docs/project/1-git-get-started.md

 **Why is Git important for machine learning development?**

-Git as version control system is crucial in ML development, because it
+Git as a version control system is crucial in ML development because it

-- Helps avoid pitfalls of manual version control for files, notebooks and models
+- Helps avoid the pitfalls of manual version control for files, notebooks and models
 - Keeps code organized and easy to manage
-- Enables collaboration with other developers simultaneously without risking loss of progress
+- Enables collaboration with other developers simultaneously without risking a loss of progress
-- Allows for easy monitoring of project history, including who made what changes and when, providing valuable insights into the development process.
+- Allows for easy monitoring of project history, including who made what changes and when providing valuable insights into the development process.

 ### **2. Basic concepts of version control: repository, commit, branch, merge, etc.**

 To manage changes to code over time you should learn the basic concepts of version control.
 Watch the video to get an understanding of how Git works:

 <br>